-The best wines of 2021 are Catena Zapata Adrianna Vineyard Fortuna Terrae Malbec 2016, Sine Qua Non A Shot in the Dark 2006 and Chateau Latour 2000.
+The best wines of the year are Catena Zapata Adrianna Vineyard Fortuna Terrae Malbec 2016, Sine Qua Non A Shot in the Dark 2006, and Chateau Latour 2000.

 There are five main varieties of wine: red, white, rose, dessert and sparkling.
 Within these are many different subcategories.
 Some of the most popular red wines include Pinot Noir, Cabernet Sauvignon and Merlot while popular white wines are Sauvignon Blanc, Chardonnay and Pinot Grigio.